PRIOR LEARNING ASSESSMENT GUIDE FOR STUDENTS

 BRIEF SUMMARY OF THE PLA PROGRAM AT FUTURE GENERATIONS UNIVERSITY

-- At the end of the first semester, students may submit their PLA portfolio to be reviewed for potential course credit.
-In addition, the development of a PLA portfolio expands students’ framing of their learning plan and informs academic and professional goal setting.
+- At the end of the semester in which the ePortfolio is completed, students submit their PLA portfolio to be reviewed for potential course credit.

-- Between the first and second semesters, the PLA portfolio is evaluated by the university for content expert and academic rigor using a best practices assessment model.
+- The PLA portfolio is evaluated by the university for content expert and academic rigor using a best practices assessment model.
 Students must provide compelling descriptions of their experiences as well as acceptable documentation.

 - Course credit is assigned based on demonstrated prior learning.
-Students may place out of approved courses the second, third and fourth semesters based on existing knowledge and experience.
+Students may place out of approved courses based on existing knowledge and experience.